bsafdi/NPTFit/docs/Example4_PSF_Correction.rst

     import matplotlib.pyplot as plt
     from matplotlib import rcParams

-    from NPTFit import PSFCorrection as pc # Module for determining the PSF correction
+    from NPTFit import psf_correction as pc # Module for determining the PSF correction

     from __future__ import print_function